IUREDCap/redcap-etl/docs/DeveloperGuide.md

     2. __config_api_token__ - set this to the REDCap API token for your REDCap Visits Config project created above.

+3. If you used different values than those used in the example commands above for creating the MySQL database and user, you will need to modify the __db_connection__ property appropriately in file __tests/config/repeating-events-mysql.ini__.

 You can check the setup so far by running the following command in the top-level directory of you REDCap-ETL installation: